15 Top-Rated Tourist Attractions in Canberra & Easy Day Trips

-About 40 km south of Canberra, the historic homestead of Lanyon is a lovely spot to spend a morning or afternoon.
-Set in attractive parkland on the Murrumbidgee River, the homestead recalls 19th century rural life and is still a working farm with sheep, cattle, and horses.
-Visitors can step back in time and tour some of the homestead's rooms filled with antique treasures, or stroll through the beautiful gardens.
+About 40 kilometers south of Canberra, the historic homestead of Lanyon is a lovely spot to spend a morning or afternoon.
+Set in attractive parkland on the Murrumbidgee River, the homestead recalls 19th-century rural life and is still a working farm with sheep, cattle, and horses.
+You can step back in time and tour some of the homestead's rooms, filled with antique treasures, or stroll through the beautiful gardens.
 After exploring the grounds, the café is a great place to enjoy a snack.

 Address: Tharwa Drive, Tharwa

 Rocky Hill Lookout offers great views over town, and sightseers can visit a WWI memorial here.
-On the western outskirts of town is the Big Merino, a 15 m concrete tribute to Australia's wool industry with a small shop and museum.
+On the western outskirts of town is the Big Merino, a 15-meter concrete tribute to Australia's wool industry with a small shop and museum.
 Train buffs will enjoy the Rail Heritage Centre.

 The little settlement of Berrima was founded around 1830 and is one of Australia's best-preserved Georgian towns.
-In the last few decades, the beauty of the Georgian buildings has been rediscovered and the town is now protected as a national monument.
+In the last few decades, the beauty of the Georgian buildings has been rediscovered, and the town is now protected as a national monument.
 Many artists and potters have settled here.
-Sightseers can spend a few hours browsing the art galleries and shops and relaxing at the cafés.
-In addition to a number of old inns, visitors can explore the historic buildings on the Berrima Heritage Walk.
+It's worthwhile spending a few hours browsing the art galleries and shops and relaxing at the cafés.
+In addition to a number of old inns, you can explore the historic buildings on the Berrima Heritage Walk.

-Set amid pretty gardens and sprawling lawn, Cockington Green is a picturesque English village in miniature as well as a display of tiny buildings from around the world.
-This attraction, about 9 km north of Canberra, is a favorite with families.
+Cockington Green, about nine kilometers north of the city, is a favorite with families.
+Set amid pretty gardens and sprawling lawns, it's a picturesque English village in miniature, as well as a display of tiny buildings from around the world.
 Hop aboard the miniature steam train, explore the Waverley Dollhouse, and admire the tiny castles and cottages.